Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Workplace Burn Accidents in Houston
+Workplace Burn Cases in Houston

 • Harris County leads the state of Texas in traffic fatalities, with over 600 fatalities reported in recent years